hapax/hapax.github.io/assets/benford.md

 is still a measure of central tendency for any distribution, and is particularly nice for a lognormal one, which arise for products of random variables.
-But the magic of geometric means manifests most strongly in the near-uniform blob at the centre.
+The magic of geometric means manifests most strongly in the near-uniform blob at the centre. -->

 #### The Newcomb-Benford law